 In general, grants are awarded based on: (1) Agreement between the applicant’s philosophy of animal damage control and goals of the AWPP, (2) Likely effectiveness of the proposed non-lethal deterrents project plan, and (3) Availability of funds.

 Successful applicants will be notified of award on September 1st annually.

 Grant awardees will have until December 31 of the year of award to fully install and implement the deterrents funded by AWPP during that award cycle.

-Grant recipients will also need to schedule a site visit from the Benton County AWPP Coordinator in December or January following award to confirm implementation of awarded funds and be eligible for reimbursement.
-I
+Grant recipients will also need to schedule a site visit from the Benton County AWPP Coordinator by January 31 to confirm implementation of awarded funds and be eligible for reimbursement.

-Once the site visit is complete, the grant recipient will fill out brief paperwork including a Check Request Form and Form W-9.
+Once the farm visit is complete, the grant recipient will fill out brief paperwork including a Check Request Form and Form W-9.